How to Use SVG Files

 - The Shameless Ad for My VIP Email List

-NOTE: If you see all those files but not an SVG and instead you see an internet explorer/chrome/firefox/etc file, THAT is the SVG.
+Can't find the SVG?
+If you see all those files but not an SVG and instead you see an internet explorer/chrome/firefox/etc file, THAT is the SVG.
 For some reason the default setting on most PCs is that SVG files are an internet file.

 2. Load/Import into Software